 As you establish your budget plan, review your expenses at the same time.
 Not only how much you are spending but how you are spending your money.
 Consider the kind of purchases you are making.
 Are they necessities?
 Are they helping you accumulate wealth?
 Review automatically recurring subscriptions.
 Are they still meeting your needs?
 Make changes accordingly.

 Saving should be your next focus in your wealth accumulation plan.
 The biggest catch to saving, and where most people go wrong, is saving money incorrectly.
 Many people think they can save their money by investing it.
 This is NOT saving!
+That’s investing, a separate process.
 To count as saving, the money needs to be in a safe place where there is no market risk, preferably where it is free from taxation, fees or penalties as well.
 It also needs to be in a place where you can easily access it.
 Having your money easily accessible is part of wealth accumulation.

 This brings us to the next question, “How much should I be saving (or keeping)?”
 To make good progress with your wealth accumulation you should be keeping 10-30% of your income.
 Following the 10-20-70 Rule, you can quickly calculate how much you should be keeping based on your income.